k2view-academy/K2View-Academy/articles/04_fabric_studio/09_logic_files_and_categories.md

 Creating a new category is actually aimed to create a new Logic Java file.
 For this do the following:

 1. Go to the **Project Tree**, at the required location - a Logical Unit or Shared Objects.
-2. Right click **src**  under the Java folder and
+2. Right-click **src** under the Java folder and
 3. Choose **New Java Logic File**
-4. In the opened popup, type the name of the category/package
+4. In the open pop-up window, type the name of the category/package
-5. A new package folder will be created, containing a Logic file template, where package name is already set.
+5. A new package folder will be created, containing a Logic file template, where the package name is already set.

 </web>
 <studio>